fortun3-guru/project-info/README.md

 - USDC tokens for initial exchange
 - EVM network access

-## 💫 How It Works
+## 🚀 How It Works

-1. **Token Exchange**
+### 1. Exchange & Payment

-   - Connect your wallet
+- Connect your wallet (e.g., MetaMask)
-   - Exchange USDC for F3 tokens
+- Swap USDC → F3 tokens (1:1)
-   - View your F3 token balance
+- Use 1 F3 token to request a consultation

-2. **Consult the Prophet**
+### 2. Submit Your Destiny

-   - Choose your destiny source:
+- Choose your source of destiny:
   - Wallet Address
   - Transaction Hash
-     - Date/Time
+  - Timestamp
-   - Select your question or area of interest
-   - Pay with F3 tokens

-3. **Receive Your Reading**
+- Optionally, submit a personal prompt

+### 3. AI Consultation

-   - AI analyzes your chosen destiny source
+- Prophet AI Agent analyzes the source and generates your fortune
-   - Get personalized horoscope insights
-   - View historical predictions
+- Backend fetches on-chain data and forwards to AI
+- The result is stored as text and optionally voice on IPFS

+### 4. NFT Prophecy

+- A unique Destiny NFT is minted and sent to your wallet
+- You can revisit your prophecy anytime

 ## 🔮 Technology Stack